niklaslang/MacrophageAtlas/README.md

 # A Human Macrophage Atlas in Homeostasis and Fibrosis
-GitHub repository accompanying my MSc dissertation with Prakash Ramachandran, Centre for Inflammation Research @ University Of Edinburgh, Summer 2020.
+GitHub repository accompanying my MSc dissertation with Prakash Ramachandran (@RamachandranLab), Centre for Inflammation Research @ University Of Edinburgh, Summer 2020.

 ## Overview